 "My biggest tip is to get help.
 A C-section is not a vaginal birth, and it's a mistake to treat it like one.
 Don't try more than you are ready for, and don't worry about those things that you just can't do yet.
 Don't try to be a hero.
 Also, don't let anyone, not even the doctors and nurses push you around.
 In my case, the doctors discharged me after 48 hours, and I was absolutely not ready to go home.
 I was back in the hospital with severe complications a day later.
 If you're not ready to go home, make sure you say that.
 And take the pain medication that you're given, without letting the previous dose wear off first."

-to keep baby off of your incision."
-Candace
+bottle feeding to keep baby off of your incision."

 "Make sure you put your hospital bed down flat when you sleep at night.
 Your bed at home is flat and if you get used to sleeping upright at the hospital you won't be able to sleep in your bed at home.
 I had many friends that had to sleep in their reclining chairs at home because of this, but thanks to a wonderful nurse I was able to sleep in my own bed."

 "Make sure you keep your incision clean and dry, and if you think you have problems go to the doctor and ask about it!
 My incision got infected, and took 12 weeks to finally heal.
 (We eventually discovered that I am allergic to the dissolveable stitches.)
 Don't be afraid to call your doctor with any post-op questions.
 They'll be happy to answer them, and if they aren't, then you need a new doctor."